Frequently Asked Questions

 Do your lesson plans meet curriculum standards?

 Because our exhibitions travel nationwide, we tie our lesson plans to national curriculum standards whenever possible.
 Some of our earlier lesson plans are in the process of being updated so that they include national standards.
 National standards may easily translate to your state’s standards.
 Please look at The National Council for the Social Studies outline of standards for an overview of the national standards we consider.
 Please note that all of our lesson plans also list objectives for student learning.

 How can I enhance the educational value of our visit?

 The best way to enhance the educational value of your visit is to make use of the resources on this website.
 View the online Programming Guide for lesson plans, annotated bibliographies and background information.
 Download the Family Gallery Guide and play our online trivia games for post-visit activities.
 Finally, and perhaps most simply, talk about the exhibit with others.
 Discuss what you liked best and what made the most impact on you.
 What did you learn that you did not know before?
 What else would you like to learn?
 Check out other ideas in our Programming Guide for ways to translate what you learned into a picture, a craft, a song, or a poem.
 Visit your local public library and look for other books or multimedia materials related to the subjects explored in the exhibition.

 How long does it take to get an application approved?

 The actual amount of time can vary, but it takes at least a week.
 When you turn in your application and facility report, we review both documents.
 Our registrar approves the facility report.
-The main application and program plan are sent along to the NEH, where a program officer will read it and approve it.
+The main application and program plan are sent to our Humanities Curator and Educator for review.
 If questions come up about either document, we will get back to you for more information or clarification.
 This can slow the process down.
 The more complete your application is when it is turned in, the quicker it takes for it to be approved.

 Can for-profit venues host an exhibition?